reiver/article-20250315/README.md

 **Farcaster** is currently the smallest of the **decentralized social-media** (**DeSo**) networks.
 But, the importance of a social-media network is _not_ just about _how many people_ are on the social-network, but also **who** is on the network.

-For the blockchain community — Farcaster is important.
+To understand that, though, you need to understand how the _blockchain community_ is structured.
 But, to understand the blockchain community, you need to be aware of the existence of a major split in blockchain community.

 The world of blockchain is divided into 2 large camps — the Bitcoin world and _everyone else_ (who isn't Bitcoin).
 In this latter camp — _everyone else (who isn't Bitcoin_) — Ethereum is the largest player.
-Although this _latter camp_ also includes:
+This _latter camp_ also includes things that are similar to Ethereum, such as:
 [Arbitrum](https://arbitrum.io/),
 [Avalanche](https://www.avax.network/),
 [Base](https://www.base.org/),